'At Serle Court we regard the recruitment and training of able pupils as vital to maintaining our position as a leading chancery commercial set.'

 Of the candidates interviewed in the first round, around 10 candidates will be invited to a second interview.
 The second interview is also conducted by a panel of three members of Chambers.
 This interview takes the form of a mock client conference.
 Candidates will be given 40 minutes to consider a short problem question and prepare to deliver advice in conference to members of chambers playing the role of clients/solicitors.
 The interview itself will last around 30 minutes.

-Interviews will take place in late January and early February.
+Interviews will take place in accordance with the Gateway's timetable.

 Our pupillage offer